Paper submission checklist

 • Create sections, give them helpful titles (don't just call them "rule").

-• More details in my outline assignment.
+• More details on what an Outline is in my outline assignment.

-13. Academic integrity is essential.
-Do your own work, put in your own effort.
+• Do your own work, put in your own honest effort.
+That's how you learn.
+That's the school and course rule.

-14. Ensure the paper is entirely your own work, and that you properly cite and quote where required.
+15. Ensure the paper is entirely your own work, and that you properly cite and quote where required.

 • Ensure you have not taken someone else's work and changed some words to merely make it appear different.